cookies-xor-cream/HugoTest/content/posts/poetry/wip/steinbecks-angels-played-her-angle.md

 ---
-tags: ['TODO']
+tags: ['Myself']
 title: Steinbeck's Angel's Played Her Angle
 date: 2023-05-22
 ---

-The grapevine in wrath,
+The grapevines in wrath,
-Twists and turns around my hands,
+Twist and turn around my hands,
-Coz it thinks I don't understand
+They think that I don't understand
 To withdraw the anger from my slap.

 And I think it's right in fractions